- Qualification: PGCert, CPD

 This module will build on the Introduction to Clinical Bioinformatics unit.
 It will extend the knowledge of the wide range of bioinformatics pipelines, tools and resources that are used in bioinformatics to process genomic data, and how such tools are used by clinical bioinformaticians to support patient-centred care, diagnosis and treatment.
 A strong emphasis will be placed on ethical and confidentiality issues that arise with such sensitive data.

 You'll conduct an individual presentation based on a bioinformatics workflow created to analyse NGS data.
-You'll also build a clinical case report on the analysis of the variant as part of your assessment.

 Watch the most recent webinar focusing on this unit here.

 The course is delivered online and is designed to enable you to work and study simultaneously.
 You will receive a high level of support from the programme team and will have the opportunity to benefit from peer support by establishing a professional network with fellow students.